 Everything may be bigger in Texas, but that also means more careless drivers.
-According to a recent study conducted by National Highway Traffic Safety Administration (NHTSA) that focused on fatal car crashes in the United States and their causes.
+According to a recent study conducted by , Texas and Louisiana tied for the title of having the worst drivers in the country.

 The states were ranked according to a number of categories and then totaled, with the worst states receiving the lowest scores.
 The five specific categories from which the data was drawn included: